ziruifan/hugo-theme-constant/README.md

 ## Configuration

-Set theme parameter in your config file:
+Set theme parameter in your config file.

 ```
 theme = "hugo-theme-constant"